Janam TV: Sabarimala

 In 2020, BARC became the primary subject of a ratings manipulation case.
 During this period, the WhatsApp conversations of the CEO were leaked where it was revealed that he had discussed the ratings of Janam TV with his COO at the time of the Sabarimala dispute.
 The CEO in the conversation had also claimed that the Prime Minister's Office had taken note of the rise in popularity.

+Janam TV Tamil

+Tamil Janam is a Tamil-language news channel owned by Marudham Multimedia Limited (owner of Tamil Janam TV).
+It is launched in 2024.
+It's available on Tata Play channel no 1570 and Airtel channel no 797.
+Janam is also planning to launch in Kannada, Telugu and other South Indian languages soon.
+A latest technology studio is under construction and expected to meet the future technology upgradation in the home theatre and television experience.